-1. Location

-2. Physical space (layout and design, including visual aspects and material resources)
+- 1. Location - 2.
+Physical space (layout and design, including visual aspects and material resources)

-1=No, not at all ar

-The facility is located at a safe site and near the communities the clients come from.

-The physical space has been assessed for safety thro the lens of trauma.
-It is recommended that clients be a walk-thru assessment.
+1=No, not at all and 5=Yes, functions very well The facility is located at a safe site and near the communities the clients come from.
+1 2 3 4 5 N/A The physical space has been assessed for safety through the lens of trauma.
+It is recommended that clients be part of a walk-thru assessment.
+1 2 3 4 5 N/A The facility is clean and well maintained.
+1 2 3 4 5 N/A The interior is comfortable and welcoming for clients and staff members, and includes space for visits with family members and children.
+1 2 3 4 5 N/A Space (other than clients' rooms) and materials are available that clients can use for relaxation and other therapeutic activities (such as art, dance, music, reading, meditation, and exercise).
+1 2 3 4 5 N/A The decor includes empowering images of females, including those of females from diverse ethnic and cultural groups.
+1 2 3 4 5 N/A

 The facility is clean and well maintained.

-The interior is comfortable and welcoming for clients staff members, and includes space for visits with fam members and children.

-Space (other than clients' rooms) and materials are av that clients can use for relaxation and other therapeut activities (such as art, dance, music, reading, meditat and exercise).

-The decor includes empowering images of females, including those of females from diverse ethnic and cultural groups.
+1 2 3 4 5 N/A The interior is comfortable and welcoming for clients and staff members, and includes space for visits with family members and children.
+1 2 3 4 5 N/A Space (other than clients' rooms) and materials are available that clients can use for relaxation and other therapeutic activities (such as art, dance, music, reading, meditation, and exercise).
+1 2 3 4 5 N/A The decor includes empowering images of females, including those of females from diverse ethnic and cultural groups.
+1 2 3 4 5 N/A Goals: Strategies: Target Date:

-Target Date:

-nd 5=Yes, functions v ery well

-1 2 З 4 5 N/A

-ough e part of 1 2 З 4 5 N/A

-1 2 3 4 5 N/A

-and nily 1 2 3 4 5 N/A

-vailable utic tion, 1 2 З 4 5 N/A

-1 2 3 4 5 N/A